Seattle-Aquarium/Coastal_Climate_Resilience/README.md

 * To read an article in the Wahkiakum County Eagle about our ROV outreach and engagement, see [this link](https://www.waheagle.com/story/2022/12/08/wahkiakum-people/seattle-aquarium-gives-career-talk-and-demo-at-town-pool/21681.html)

 ## Synopses
+* To read the 2024 year-end report to the Port of Seattle, download the pdf found at [this link](https://www.dropbox.com/scl/fi/ve6ltn17ftkkub9pn5j1l/2024_YearEnd_Report_Urban-Kelp-Research-Project.pdf?rlkey=q05fyjaa1qtsep7znxzd6chy5&dl=0)
 * To read the 2023 year-end report to the Port of Seattle, download the pdf found at [this link](https://www.dropbox.com/scl/fi/r9h8rwams3n2h39q5hpib/2023_YearEnd_Report_Urban-Kelp-Research-Project.pdf?rlkey=35ua56ufnezqcyuomed3wgnep&dl=0)
 * To read a mid-year, July 2023 report to the Port of Seattle, download the pdf found at [this link](https://www.dropbox.com/scl/fi/jymeod2kwqhwbgq47lfhm/MidYear_PortReport_2023.pdf?rlkey=k64u9y5tuh62bwdg82b4ib299&dl=0)
 * To read our 2022 year-end report to the Port of Seattle, download the pdf found at [this link](https://www.dropbox.com/scl/fi/dn9cxx2oxomhcs9weaacl/2022_YearEnd_PortReport.pdf?rlkey=ejarsnwtf20mwbphhestvzn3z&dl=0)